Bad Character Evidence

 In cases where cross examination is restricted by statute, such as section 41 of the Youth Justice and Criminal Evidence Act 1999 where, upon the trial of a sexual offence, the defence seek to cross examine the complainant as to sexual behaviour or to adduce evidence on that matter, if the matter falls within the definition of bad character evidence, the judge will have to be satisfied as to both the requirements of section 100 and section 41.

-The procedure for the admissibility of bad character evidence is governed by Part 20 of the Criminal Procedure Rules 2015.
+The procedure for the admissibility of bad character evidence is governed by Part 21 of the Criminal Procedure Rules..
 The importance of complying with the rules governing procedure was stressed in R v Bovell; R v Dowds EWCA Crim 1091 and subsequent cases have stressed the need to provide information in relation to convictions and other evidence of bad character in good time.

-A party wishing to adduce evidence of a defendant’s bad character must serve notice in accordance with R21.4 of the CPR on the court officer and each other party:
+A party wishing to adduce evidence of a defendant’s bad character must serve notice in accordance with CrimPR 21.4 on the court officer and each other party:

-- 28 days after the defendant pleads not guilty in the magistrates’ court, or
+- Not more than 20 business days after the defendant pleads not guilty in the magistrates’ court, or

-- 14 days after the defendant pleads not guilty in the Crown Court.
+- Not more than 10 business days after the defendant pleads not guilty in the Crown Court.

-A party who objects to the admission of the bad character evidence must apply to the court to determine the objection and serve the application not more than 14 days after service of the notice.
+A party who objects to the admission of the bad character evidence must apply to the court to determine the objection and serve the application not more than 10 business days after after service of the notice.

-Notice must be given by a defendant, either orally or in writing, of an intention to adduce evidence of his own bad character as soon as reasonably practicable any in any event before the evidence is introduced (R21.8).
+Notice must be given by a defendant, either orally or in writing, of an intention to adduce evidence of his own bad character as soon as reasonably practicable any in any event before the evidence is introduced by the defendant or in reply to a question asked by the defendant of another party’s witness in order to obtain evidence (CrimPR 21.4(8)).

-A court must give reasons for any decision to either allow or refuse the application (R21.5).
+A court must give reasons for any decision to either allow or refuse the application (Crim PR 21.5).
 This requirement is imposed by section 110 of the Act.

-The court has power, under R21.6 to vary the requirements under this Part of the CPR which includes a power to dispense with a requirement for notice.
+The court has power, under CrimPR 21.6 to vary the requirements under this Part of the Criminal Procedure Rules which includes a power to dispense with a requirement for notice.
 Any party seeking an extension must apply when serving the application and explain the delay.

 These can be accessed in the Forms section of the Criminal Procedure Rules.